jsturmua/project_sio_2/Readme.md

 The two improved software features are these:
 - Password strength evaluation: requiring a minimum of strength for passwords according to V2.1, with breach verification using an external service; - Jonathan Sturm
-- Automatically Deleting Old Session Data where I implemented a feature to automatically remove outdated session data- Georgi Vasilev
-- User Data Deletion Method where I created a method to allow users to delete their data using a "Delete Data" button.
-The button triggers the delete_data method, which you can implement to handle the deletion of user-specific data- Georgi Vasilev
-- Privacy Policy Tab where added a new tab to the HTML file to display the privacy policy.
-You can link to an external privacy policy page or include the policy directly within the tab- Georgi Vasilev